ElisabethKAndersson/Portfolio_project_1/README.md

 <img src="assets/images/color.png">
 I used the rgba(85, 122, 149, 0.9) for the background overlay.
 I also used white on the top and the footer.

+##Typhografy
+I used Google Fonts to add fonts to the project.
+I used: font-family: "Josefin Sans", sans-serif on the logotype.
+I used ubuntu on the rest of the web page.

 ## Deployment
-The coding was written in Codeanywhere and deployed to GitHub pages.
+The coding was written in Codeanywhere and deployed to GitHub pages. avigate to the Settings tab in the GitHub repository From the source section drop-down menu, select the Main Branch Once the main branch has been selected, the page will display a link address to indicate the successful deployment.
-In the GitHub repository source sektion the Main branch was selected and I got a live link, se below: https://elisabethkandersson.github.io/Portfolio_project_1/
+See the live link, se below:
+https://elisabethkandersson.github.io/Portfolio_project_1/

 ## Credits